U.S. Gold Coin Prices

 Updated for Current Spot Prices

 Gold spot price drives the floor.
-All gold coin values begin with the current gold spot price (updated daily at our spot price tracker).
+All gold coin values begin with the current gold spot price.
 Pre-1933 coins with numismatic value carry premiums above that floor.
 Modern bullion coins trade closest to spot.
-See our full coin prices guide for cross-metal values.
+See our full coin prices guide for cross-series values, or use the free coin value estimator to check a specific coin.

 Gold Content by Denomination — Pre-1933